chinamike65/hugo-tuolesi/content/book2/book2en.md

 1. The precepts are pure

-If the guru is a monk, all the monks' precepts must be pure.
+If the guru is a monk, all the monks' vows must be pure.

-Tibetan Buddhist monks have 253 precepts, and these precepts must be pure.
+Tibetan Buddhist monks have 253 vows, and these vows must be pure.

-Unlike Southern Buddhism, monks in Southern Buddhism have 227 precepts.
+Unlike Southern Buddhism, monks in Southern Buddhism have 227 vows.

-The inheritance is different, and the precepts are also different.
+The inheritance is different, and the vows are also different.

-The precepts can be divided into three types: the precepts of no liberation, the precepts of bodhisattvas, and the precepts of tantra.
+The vows can be divided into three types: the vows of no liberation, the vows of bodhisattvas, and the vows of tantra.

-The precepts for not liberation include five precepts at home and eight fastings at home.
+The vows for not liberation include five vows at home and eight fastings at home.

 There are three kinds of those who belong to the home, and five kinds of those that belong to the monks.

-The monks' precepts, the monk's precepts, the novice precepts, the novice precepts, and the study precepts are the five precepts for renunciation.
+The monks' vows, the monk's vows, the novice vows, the novice vows, and the study vows are the five vows for renunciation.

-If the master is a monk, the monk's precepts must be pure.
+If the master is a monk, the monk's vows must be pure.

-If you have received the Bodhisattva Precepts, the Bodhisattva Precepts must be pure.
+If you have received the Bodhisattva vows, the Bodhisattva vows must be pure.

 If you have already received the tantric vows, the tantric vows must be pure.

-If you have broken the precepts, you cannot become a guru, and you cannot become a guru if you have not received the precepts, because he does not have the first condition.
+If you have broken the vows, you cannot become a guru, and you cannot become a guru if you have not received the vows, because he does not have the first condition.

 2. To fully understand the Dharma